PPMA CIRCULAR NO. 164/2017

 8. Also agreed to remove the newly added 23 B regarding “prohibition of acquisition and possession of assets derived from contravention of the Act”.

 10. Objection was raised by PPMA over the powers given to Provincial Authorities for suspension of license.
-Government Authorities contended that they are amenable to discussion of reducing the period during which the license can be suspended but were unwilling to do away with this power altogether.
+Government Authorities contended that they are amenable to the discussion of reducing the period during which the license can be suspended but was unwilling to do away with this power altogether.

-11. On the matter regarding independent inspectors and monitoring teams, there was disagreement over contention of the stakeholders that they should not have policing powers and they should only have advisory role.
+11. On the matter regarding independent inspectors and monitoring teams, there was disagreement over the contention of the stakeholders that they should not have police powers and they should only have an advisory role.
 The government authorities left it to the discretion of the law minister.

 12. It was also agreed that the amount of fine to a pharmacy or point of sale will be limited to 3 times of the stock in question.
 Moreover, if a chemist has the warranty he will be exempted from prosecution.
 If the warranty chain is broken he will be liable where the warranty chain is broken.